Jbleezy/BO1-Reimagined/README.md

 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Change type 100 reserve ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
-* Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge and new collision
-* Fix fx inside top of Wunderwaffe on COTD
 * Get WaW weapon files of classic map weapons working
 * Upgraded Kar98k: 50 round clip, no reserve ammo
-* Moon: fix sliding sound keep playing when off object
 * DOA: add 1st person mode in settings
 * DOA: make fates not randomized
-* Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
-* Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
-* Add collision boxes near invincibilty spots on maps
 * Fix Der Riese trap lights rarely not turning red when active (can't get it to happen again, happened first time turning on trap on round 20)
 * Show player's perks when spectating (player.spectatorclient?)
-* Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after Gersch is gone
 * Get Ballistic Sickle weapon files completely working
 * Add correct Combat Sickle melee sounds
 * Get Thundergun weapon files completely working